 - 1.1 This Practice Note applies to the valuation of Bowling Greens.
-The cost information included here may also be used when valuing a bowling green as part of another subject. - 1.2 A typical bowling club consists of one green (normally having six rinks) and a clubhouse. - 1.3 The standard dimensions of the playing area of a single green should be between 36.58m and 40.23m square.
-It should be surrounded by a ditch and a bank.
-The ditch should be between 0.20m and 0.38m wide and between 0.05m and 0.20m deep.
-The bank should not be less than 0.23m above the level of the green and at an angle of not less than 35deg. from the perpendicular.
+The cost information at 3.2.1 may also be used when valuing a bowling green as part of another subject. - 1.2 A typical bowling club consists of one green (normally having six rinks) and a clubhouse.